You may have noticed I’m a big fan of asking better questions in English!

 Because these questions are so common in English, you’ll probably hear a native English speaker condense the questions so that they sound like one word: Whaddabout you?
 How ’bout you?

-To be understand by native speakers, I encourage you to make sure your question is clear by using the correct rising intonation with a slight drop on the word “you.”
+To be understood by native speakers, I encourage you to make sure your question is clear by using the correct rising intonation with a slight drop on the word “you.”

 If you use more flat intonation, it can sound like you’re a little annoyed or irritated: What about you… How about you…